SC stays implementation of Tripura HC orders on security cover to Ambanis | Law-Order

 The Supreme Court on Wednesday stayed the orders of the Tripura High Court on a PIL challenging the grant of security cover to industrialist Mukesh Ambani and his family members in Mumbai.

-A vacation bench of Justices Surya Kant and JB Pardiwala issued notice on the Centre's plea by which it had challenged the two orders of the high court dated May 31 and June 21.
+A vacation bench of Justices Surya Kant and JB Pardiwala issued notice to the PIL petitioner before the high court on the Centre’s plea by which it had challenged the two orders of the high court dated May 31 and June 21.

 “Issue notice that is returnable on July 21.
 Meanwhile, implementation of orders dated May 31 and June 21 shall remain stayed”, the bench said in its order.